matoous/dzxcz/content/posts/2023_02/index.md

 I din't stay long in Berlin and on Friday we already went backcountry skiing in Krkonoše.
 Reminder for future self - trying out shoes or skiing boots at home doesn't imply the same comfort on the slops, or when hiking or running.
 A lesson I learned 10 times and forgot 10 out of them.

-<center>＊</center>

-On 18th we visited [Fine Bagels](http://www.finebagels.com/) with _Ena_.
+One of the weekends we visited [Fine Bagels](http://www.finebagels.com/) with _Ena_.
 The place reassured me of what I thought for a long time - books are the best type of decor for any space.
 Furthermore, I am becoming devotee of bagels as a breakfast meal.
-The only contender being _Kimchi Cheese Waffle_ that I had a day after during a brunch with the Tenerife bunch.
+The only contender being _Kimchi Cheese Waffle_ that I had a day after during a brunch at [ABC - Allans Breakfast Club](https://goo.gl/maps/1f49MRFwcAtxia596).
 We might be back from Spain but the coffees and bagels are to stay (at least so I hope).

+Right now I am writing from Spain again, this time [Mallorca](https://en.wikipedia.org/wiki/Mallorca).

 ## Reading